Banknotes of the Canadian dollar: History

-The first paper money issued in Canada denominated in dollars were British Army notes, issued between 1813 and 1815 in denominations between $1 and $400.
+The first paper money in Canada was issued by the colonial government of New France from 1685 to the British conquest.
+The colonial authorities used playing cards as the basis for the notes, denominated in French currencies.
+The first paper money in Canada denominated in dollars were British Army notes, issued between 1813 and 1815 in denominations between $1 and $400.
 These were emergency issues due to the War of 1812.
 The first banknotes were issued in 1817 by the Montreal Bank.